 These colorblocked rope hanging planters from West Elm are so modern – I love the light, natural rope and pastel accents paired with the bold black planters:

 This Shades of Light rope and wood table has major DIY potential and at first I was considering a similar design for my table, but the boat cleats were a bit pricey.
 While cleat shopping, though, I spotted some white metal boat cleats that I keep thinking would make great wall hooks…

 |Shades of Light|

-I honestly wouldn’t have looked twice at the Palecek Strings Attached Lounge Chair until I spotted it recovered in a bold blue starburst print, in an issue of HGVT magazine.
+I fell in lover with the Palecek Strings Attached Lounge Chair when I spotted it recovered in a bold blue starburst print, in an issue of HGVT magazine.
 Now I’ve been casually keeping my eye out for some kind of rattan chair to modify for this same look – how pretty would it be on the deck?

 So what do you think of these modern ideas for decorating with rope?
 Are you sold?

 The shelf is my absolute favorite!
 It would look so nice in my house.
 I love the idea of decorating with rope – so budget friendly Dorahttp://www.adropofindigo.ca/

 I agree – that shelf is definitely your style: simple, modern, cool!
 I would love to see you tackle that DIY!

 Tanya, the beginning of this post legitimately made me laugh out loud!!
 You're quite the comedian.
 Even my husband watched the clip and read the beginning of your post about your "rope inventory" when he heard me laughing